 One of my best drawings ever.
 I was about to undergo surgery to remove my thyroid (I had just discovered a tumor in my gland) and I was still mourning the recent loss of my brother when I made this drawing.
 I was disabled and I had already lost many years of my life, because of a disease without a name.
 I was completely alone.
 Everything was against me.

-And yet, all that remains of that despair is this beautiful image.
+And yet, all that is left of that despair is this beautiful image.